Fiserv/zelle-turnkey-solutions/docs/supporting-documents/react-native.md

 ### 3. Add your Native Module to ReactPackage

-First create a new Java Class named (MyPackage.java) that implements ReactPackage inside the android/app/src/main/java/com/your-app-name/, then add the following content
+First create a new Java Class named MyPackage.java that implements ReactPackage inside the android/app/src/main/java/com/your-app-name/, then add the following content:

 ```json
 import androidx.annotation.NonNull;